SHORT LEATHER PANTS · MY OWN PANTS

 Yellow-Brown · Waist 30 ½ · Acquired 1965 in GDR

 Date of manufacture early 1960s

-Sturdy clothing for meadows and woods.
+Robust clothing for meadow and forest.
 Reliable companion in wind and weather.
-Likes long
+Loves long

 Black Smooth Leather · Waist approx. 30 · Enlarged to 32